182

 rearranged on a page.
 Seeing structure is a way of finding and remembering the meaning of an

 abstract representation.
-Such structures are also important for interpreting and
+Such structures are also important for interpreting and defining the

 behaviour of computational devices.
 Being able to see structure is an important conceptual aid to